-Review: This dress is cute, but it was listed as corduroy fabric so I was expecting textured vertical lines.
-Instead it’s just a soft, thick polyester feel.
+Review: This dress is cute, but it was listed as corduroy fabric so I was expecting a lightly textured feel.
+Instead, it’s just a soft, thick, smooth polyester feel.
 The fabric is sturdy and relatively thick.
-It’s very well stitched and lots of nice extra embellishments.
+It’s very well stitched and has lots of nice extra embellishments.
 I would rate it higher, but the fabric isn’t 5-star quality and I think there should be more seam allowance along the bottom hem.

-There are plenty of choices for cord dresses on SHEIN, many of them in earthy tones of bronze, brown, rust, and wheat.
-If I were to buy another cord dress on SHEIN, I’d go for a different color palette.
+There are plenty of choices for cord dresses on SHEIN, many of them in earthier hues of bronze, brown, rust, and wheat.
+If I were to buy another cord dress on SHEIN, I’d go for a different color.